holunda-io/camunda-bpm-taskpool/docs/introduction/features.md

    (allowing to plug-in some data enricher on task creation) allows for caching  additional business data along with the task information.

-## Business Object View
+## Data pool

 Each process instance works on one or more business objects and a business object's lifecycle usually spans a longer period of time than the process instance runtime.
 It's a common requirement to search for these business objects (independently of process tasks) and get a list of these objects including their current statuses (e.g. DRAFT, IN_PROGRESS, COMPLETED).
 The `datapool` library provides the necessary features to implement a high-performance Business Object View:

 * Business object API providing additional attributes important for processing
 * Business object modification API for creating an audit log (aka business object history)
 * Authorization API for business objects

-## Process List
+## Process repository

-A process list provides a list of running instances and a list of process definitions deployed in the process engines connected to the library.
+A process repository provides a list of running instances and a list of process definitions deployed in the process engines connected to the library.
 It provides the following features:

 * List of startable process definitions (including URLs to start forms)
 * List of running process instances
 * Reacts on life cycle events of process instance

+## Process Variable pool

+Along with business data entities being modified during the execution of the business processes, the business process instance itself holds a collection of so-called process variables, representing the state of the execution.
+In contrast to the business data entities, their lifecycle is bound to the lifecycle of the business process instance.
+For different reasons the requirement might exist to have a rapid access to the **process variables** of a running process instance, which is provided by the `taskpool` library.

+## Integration

+* Generic task sender
+* Generic data entry sender
+* Camunda BPM collector (tasks, process definitions, process instances, process variables)